 - But, Reality, wherever will we be able to set our dinner plates on the nights we decide to plop ourselves in front of the TV to eat?
 Reality’s answer: Your dining room, duh.
 It wouldn’t kill you guys to eat like civilized human beings once in a while.

 - But, Reality, wherever will I be able to keep my piping hot mug of tea while reading a book?
-Reality’s answer: Um – the side table juuuuust a few inches to the right, lazy ass.
+Reality’s answer: Um – the side table juuuuust a few inches to the right.
+Are you really that lazy??

 - But, Reality, wherever will I be able to keep the stuff I don’t really need to display, which also happens to attract tons of dust and pet hair in a matter of days?
 Reality’s answer: Seriously??
 Do I even need to answer that???
 I’m out.